erwstout/ginger/documentation/rows.md

 # Rows
 Rows hold your `columns` and are crucial to the layout of your site.
-Rows are required to be a direct child of a `container` or else they may not flex or behave as expected.
+Rows are required to be a direct child of a `container` or else they may not flex or behave as expected with one exception being nested rows, which is covered below.

 ## Usage Examples
 As mentioned, rows should be a direct child of a `container` element.
 An practical